hibernatus-hacker/jslurk/README.md

 # JSLurk

-JSLurk - A tool for analysing javascript files.
+A tool for scanning javascript files for interesting tidbits.

 ## Installation